bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 Because otherwise you're just hashing through a bunch of things, you can prove that, okay, this was the number that went into giving this hash, but it doesn't have any actual utility.
 So the service string is the utility in the case of Bitcoin blocks.
 That service string is going to be all the transactions that we're actually trying to put into the network, which is consolidated into the block header.
-So hash pass was SHA-1, which I think was 160 bits.
+So hashcash was SHA-1, which I think was 160 bits.
 Usually the standard for that was, I think K was 20.
 That gave you about a million tries to be able to find a correct pre-image.
 Bitcoin uses 256 bits, so it's much larger, a lot more tries.
-And yeah, we have a, one of the main differences between Hashcash and Bitcoin is that you can only, Hashcash is 2 to the power of K.
+One of the main differences between hashcash and Bitcoin is that hashcash is 2 to the power of k (`2^k`) for that difficulty, which means you can either only double or half the difficulty in any one period.
 For that difficulty, which means you can either only double or half the difficulty in any one period.
 Whereas with Bitcoin we need to be much more granular with how we adjust difficulty every 2016 blocks.
 So instead of that, We turn the integer K into a floating point, so we can be a lot more precise with how we change difficulty.
 So yeah, every 2016 blocks, we have this difficulty adjustment that comes in, and what ends up getting changed there is that floating point.
 It's like, what are we trying to do?
-And the kind of full expression there of what the map looks like is you have S as your service string, X is your random starting point, which for most miners ends up actually being the coinbase transaction that then you compute into the `Merkle root`.
+And the kind of full expression there of what the math looks like is you have `s` as your service string, `x` is your random starting point, which for most miners ends up actually being the coinbase transaction that then you compute into the Merkle Root.
 We'll go into that in a second.
 But that's kind of your random starting point because every miner is changing the coinbase transaction.
 And then you have, instead of it equaling zero, we're going for less than a certain difficulty target.
-Target equals to the power of mine's day, and That gets all put over one usually.
+Target equals `2^(n-k)`, and that gets [inaudible] over one usually.
 But yeah, so this is a little bit of a kind of math behind how this works.

 ## Mining Process Overview